Bad Weather, Good Wedding.

 Don’t let rain ruin your wedding.
 It poured during this couples wedding.
 They made the best of it.

-In fact, this was one of the best weddings we ever took part in.
+This was one of the best weddings we ever took part in.
 Watch it all the way to the end for the surprise.

 I have to make the obvious suggestion to just turn every even a negative weather encounter for your wedding, into a positive.
 So maybe you won’t have the perfect weather for your wedding.
 You will have the perfect partner in crime for the rest of your life.
 Right?
 Bad weather does not equate out to a bad wedding.
 In fact, I love rainy day weddings!
 They are…well, much more romantic to capture.